CELEBRATING THEIR GOLDEN JUBILEE IN 2018...50 YEARS of great music together!

 First photo of Marc with his brand new Ludwig kit...less than a month after he bought it...October 1968.

-I consider my kit a "hybrid" or "transition kit" between the Ludwig "Hollywood" kit...discontinued in late 1968 with the original "Keystone" badges...and the "Big Beat" which was introduced in late 1968 and carried the new "Gold and Olive" badges beginning in mid-1969.
-The kit is original 3-ply Mahogany/Poplar/Mahogany.
+I consider my kit a "hybrid" or "transition kit" between the Ludwig "Hollywood" kit...discontinued in late 1968 with the original "Keystone" badges...and the "Big Beat" which was introduced in late 1968 and carried the new "Gold and Olive" badges beginning in late 1968 and into 1969.
+The kit is original 3-ply Mahogany/Poplar/Mahogany...one of the last original runs of this 3 play until maple was introduced in 1969.
+In recent years Ludwig has re-introduced some classic kits from this era.

 In 2007 I had a major reconstruction job done to bring the kit back to life.
 My good friend Mike Sangello of Portland Percussion did the recon job for me.
 Additionally I added new Ludwig hardware to replace my old worn-out hardware which had actually exceeded it's expected life...some of it no longer properly functional.

-I am very proud of my association with both Ludwig and Zildjian during my playing career.
+I am very proud of my association with both Ludwig and Zildjian for the past 50 years.
 The equipment is top-notch...sounds incredible...and I've made friends with wonderful people in both companies over the years.
 I look forward to many more years of active performing...good Lord willing...and continuing to use my beautiful drums and cymbals.
 They are indeed..."the best musical marriage I've ever heard!".

 An important note here is during the reconditioning...we did NOT alter the bearing edges of any of the drums.